Gavriil1/CI_PP4_TD/README.md

-17. As an Admin, I can view messages that have been sent by users through the contact form.
+17. As an Admin , I can view messages that have been sent by users through the contact form.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |